This annual list of the best miscellaneous retail franchises was revised and updated on August 5, 2021.

 Ace Hardware has the distinct advantage of a widely-recognized brand identity.
 After all, who doesn’t remember the jingle from back in the day: “Ace is the place with the helpful hardware man” (although “man” was changed to “folks” in 1989 to be more inclusive).
-The chain dates all the way back to 1924 when four separate independent hardware store owners in Chicago made the decision to pool resources to buy inventory in bulk to increase profits and face off against larger stores.
+The chain dates all the way back to the roaring 1920s when four separate independent hardware store owners in Chicago made the decision to pool resources to buy inventory in bulk to increase profits and face off against larger stores.

 Ace Hardware stores carry a wide range of hardware and home improvement products, many of which are the company’s own brand.

-This chain is currently ranked #13 (up from #19 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1924 and franchising since 1976, the number of locations has continually expanded slowly but surely during the past nine years from 4,433 in 2009 to the current total of 5,385 (up from the previously reported total of 5,312), of which 194 are company-owned and 672 are located outside the U.S.
+This company is currently ranked #13 (up from #19 last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1924 and franchising since 1976, the number of locations has continually expanded slowly but surely during the past nine years from 4,433 in 2009 to the current total of 5,385 (up from the previously reported total of 5,312), of which 194 are company-owned and 633 are located outside the U.S.

 Rent-A-Center is a franchise concept that allows customers to rent a wide range of products including furniture, appliances, and various electronics, such as computers, smartphones, televisions, home theater and audio systems, and video game consoles.
 The chain carries a variety of brand-name products, allowing customers to begin renting products without credit and without being locked into long-term contracts.
 Delivery, set-up, and product service is included and customers can cancel or upgrade systems and products at any time.

 This is a rent-to-own concept with a “worry-free guarantee,” which means you can stop or freeze payments at any time by returning the product, and then pick it up again later right where you left off without penalties or interest.

 This company is currently ranked #200 (up from #266 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1980 but franchising only since 2013, the number of locations has declined in recent years from a high of 3,297 in 2013 to the current total of 2,314 (down from the previously reported total of 2,363), of which 2,564 are company-owned and all are located in the U.S.
+Founded in 1980 but franchising only since 2013, the number of locations has declined in recent years from a high of 3,297 in 2013 to the current total of 2,314 (down from the previously reported total of 2,363), of which 2,316 are company-owned and all are located in the U.S.